‘We got a ticket’: Football fans from Saudi, UAE gear up to head to Qatar World Cup

 “I am unbelievably excited,” he told Al Arabiya English.
 “I’m just going for the day.
 Australia isn’t a footballing nation so making the World Cup is almost like winning it!”

-“I am really looking forward to spending the day amongst friends and soaking up the atmosphere.”
+“I am really looking forward to spending the day among friends and soaking up the atmosphere.”

 For those that haven’t managed to get a ticket, Dubai is gearing up to host football fans from across the world during the FIFA World Cup Qatar 2022 with dedicated fan zones being set up across the emirate.